Easy Pasta Dishes: Pennette with Pancetta and Asparagus2013-05-04

 This pancetta and asparagus pasta recipe comes from a wonderful Italian food cookbook called 250 True Italian Pasta Dishes: Easy and Authentic Recipes written by John Coletta, chef and owner of Quartino, one of Chicago’s finest restaurants.

-Pennette are smaller, thinner penne about the same length and width as the asparagus pieces in this recipe.
+Pennette are smaller and a bit thinner than penne about the same length and width as the asparagus pieces in this recipe.
 You can easily substitute other pasta shapes as shown in the tips above.

 Because this is a short, sturdy pasta, it is easier to toss using a wooden spoon rather than pasta tongs, which work best for longer pastas.